MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_ANSI_Terminals.md

 ## Support for ANSI escape sequences

-PowerShell has many features that support the use of ANSI escape sequences to control the rendering of output in the terminal application that is hosting PowerShell.
+PowerShell has many features that support the use of ANSI escape sequences to control the rendering of output in the terminal application that's hosting PowerShell.

 PowerShell 7.2 added a new automatic variable, `$PSStyle`, and changes to the